Thermal photon production in Gubser inviscid relativistic fluid dynamics: Introduction

 The plasma of quarks and gluons that permeated the Universe microseconds after the Big Bang can be recreated in collisions of large nuclei at ultrarelativistic energies.
 Unlike the quark-gluon plasma of the early Universe, which is generally approximated as homogenous in space and cooling down because of the Hubble expansion of the Universe, collider-produced quark-gluon plasma is evolving in flat spacetime and is highly asymmetric in space: it is approximated as invariant under boost in the spatial direction along the collision axis, and inhomogeneous in the plane transverse to the collision axis.
 The cooldown of quark-gluon plasma produced in nuclear collisions is initially driven by the plasma's expansion along the collision axis, which is later accelerated by the transverse expansion of the plasma.
 The cooldown of the plasma from the longitudinal expansion can be estimated from the so-called ``Bjorken'' solution to inviscid relativistic fluid dynamic~\cite{Bjorken:1982qr}, which neglects the effect of the transverse expansion and yields\footnote{Assuming a conformal equation of state, $P=\epsilon/3$, which is a good approximation for quark-gluon plasma at high temperatures ($T \gtrsim 400$~MeV).} the well-known time dependence for the energy density $\epsilon(\tau)=\epsilon(\tau_0) \left( \tau_0/\tau \right)^{4/3}$, where $\tau=\sqrt{t^2-z^2}$ is the longitudinal proper time, with $z$ the spatial direction along the collision axis, $t$ the time, and $\tau_0$ the value of $\tau$ at some early time.

 An exact solution to relativistic fluid dynamics that can account for both the longitudinal and transverse expansion of the plasma was identified in Refs~\cite{Gubser:2010ze,Gubser:2010ui}.
 This ``Gubser solution'' can yield spacetime temperature profiles for the quark-gluon plasma that are at least semi-realistic, although the conformal equation of state $P=\epsilon/3$ used to obtain the solution leads to a faster cooldown than the known equation of state of strongly-coupled quark-gluon plasma~\cite{Borsanyi:2013bia, HotQCD:2014kol}.
-The radial transverse symmetry of the Gubser solution is best suited for head-on collisions of nuclei, even though it does not capture the finer scale structures and asymmetries which give a distinctive momentum anisotropy to the particles produced in high-energy nuclear collisions~\cite{Heinz:2013th}.
-Nevertheless, the Gubser solution is well suited to study the effect of the transverse expansion of the plasma in a simple analytical setting.
+The radial transverse symmetry of the Gubser solution is most appropriate for head-on collisions of nuclei, even though it does not capture the finer scale structures and asymmetries which give a distinctive momentum anisotropy to the particles produced in high-energy nuclear collisions~\cite{Heinz:2013th}.
+Nevertheless, the Gubser solution is well suited to study the effect of the transverse expansion of the plasma in a simple analytical setting.\footnote{Because the Gubser solution is a simplified description of heavy-ion collisions, we will not attempt to make a distinction between ``quark-gluon plasma'', which assumes deconfined degrees of freedom, and the ``hadronic plasma'' resulting from the reconfinement of quark-gluon plasma.
+Because of its conformal equation of state, the Gubser solution cannot describe appropriately the hadronic plasma.}